andre-carvalho/spcad/README.md

 To work, the algorithm expects the following directory organization.

 Somewhere on your machine, paste the files from this repository.
 An alternative is to download the zip package [of a Release](https://github.com/andre-carvalho/spcad/releases) and unzip it into the desired directory.
+Other way is clone this GIT repository into the desired directory.

 After that, make the new directory called **data** and inside it, make two more directories called **input** and **output**, so we have this structure: